jamieborder/dotfiles/README.md

 ### Dotfiles
 ---
 - .vimrc with some hacks, good NERDCommenter stuff
-- .hgrc is pretty basic
+- .hgrc is actually pretty complex
 - .tmux.conf is pretty basic
 ---